animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 We overcome those fears of cooties, but [we don't overcome those kingdoms.](https://github.com/slerman12/BrokenWisdoms/blob/main/Philosophy/My-Spirituality.md)

+The wisdoms of these doctors and professors is built from those systems.
+It's on those systems that those people hold reverance, even as we hold them up on pedestals as representatives for wisdom.
+Those wisdoms are broken.

 #### Intimacy healing

 Depression, anxiety, PTSD, and [touch starvation](https://youtu.be/4zJXr4jeP5w?si=bQCCeK4_Cxv1MbL1) might be treatable through intimacy.